CurtisMorice/Code_Challenge-3/README.md

 ## TODO

-When the "Display Students" button is clicked, display the array of Deneb students as a list (i.e. use `<li>` to display each student).
+When the "Display Students" button is clicked, display the array of students as a list (i.e. use `<li>` to display each student).

 **IMPORTANT:** Look at the comments in *index.html* and *client.js* to see where to write your code.
 The data array is currently being stored in *data.js*.